Skip to main content

 False: Group by All is visible

-Group by AllToggle: True/False
+Group by AllToggle: True or False

 True: DISTINCT is invisible.
 Data is grouped by all columns for processing